Exploring Practical Options To Lower Your Construction Fleet's Carbon Footprint

 We would love to think there is a practical net-zero option for every construction use case.
 Unfortunately, that’s just not accurate, at least not yet.
 Perhaps someday, but for now, let’s take a look at some of the most common vehicles used in construction and see what kind of options are actually available to the average construction company.

-The fact that there are offerings for alt-fuel pickups available from several OEMs is encouraging for organizations looking to reduce their carbon footprint.
+The fact that there are offerings for alternative fuel trucks available from several OEMs is encouraging for organizations looking to reduce their carbon footprint.

 Unfortunately, the field of available options narrows down when filtered for alt-fuel drivetrains.